Futurism is powered by Vocal.

 December 6, 2017 at 11:35 PM.
 CHERYL is laying back on couch, limp.

 ALLEN.
 [Walks in from office, goes over to CHERYL, sees bottle of pills, bends down to see if she is breathing] What have you done?
 Oh well, I was going to take you out of your misery for you, anyways.
-[Kisses her forehead and the glances over at the news station.
-Turning up the volume, he throws the remote down and walks toward the bedroom]
+[Kisses her forehead and then glances over at the news station.
+Turning up the volume, he throws the remote down and walks toward the bedroom.]

 December 6, 2017 at 11:37 PM.
 JASMINE and GARETH are still playing WoW.
 There is a knock on the bedroom door.